-To encourage sustainable patterns of development, and support economic diversification in order to reduce the high levels of commuting identified in the 'Stone Rural Hub Town Profile', and Local Plan evidence base.

-The Neighbourhood Plan policy seeks to build upon the Plan for Stafford Borough Policy E1, which also encourages home working.
+- 29.3 To encourage sustainable patterns of development, and support economic diversification in order to reduce the high levels of commuting identified in the 'Stone Rural Hub Town Profile', and Local Plan evidence base. - 29.4 The Neighbourhood Plan policy seeks to build upon the Plan for Stafford Borough Policy E1, which also encourages home working.
 Point 1 of the policy states: "i.
-Supporting opportunities for home-office working in appropriate locations where this does not have any adverse impacts on the surrounding area and residential amenity."
+Supporting opportunities for home-office working in appropriate locations where this does not have any adverse impacts on the surrounding area and residential amenity." - 29.5 Subject to specific requirements this Policy aims to encourage: - (a) New start-up businesses accommodated in an outbuilding or through the partial conversion or extension of a residential property. - (b) Appropriate expansion or diversification of an existing business where it is on a residential plot. - (c) The incorporation of home working and home-based businesses within new build residential developments.

-The Neighbourhood Plan encourages a greater range of uses providing these are not at the detriment of neighbour amenity.